 Meeting and greeting in Brazil

-Learning the correct way to greet and address people is vital to living in Brazil.
-A stereotypical Brazilian greeting is the 'air kiss' – a kiss hello on each cheek.
+Learning the correct way to greet and address people is essential to living in Brazil.
+A stereotypical Brazilian greeting is the ‘air kiss’ – a kiss hello on each cheek.
 While this is a fun way to greet people, be sure to learn the appropriate contexts.

-Inequality in Brazil
+Cultural differences in Brazil

-Perhaps the biggest factor contributing to culture shock in Brazil is social inequality.
-Brazil may be a world economic powerhouse, but the disparity between rich and poor is blatantly obvious.
+Perhaps the biggest factor contributing to culture shock in Brazil is its social inequality.
+Brazil may be a world economic powerhouse, but the disparity between its rich and poor is blatantly obvious.
 Huge slums, or favelas, are visible in most large cities.

 Language barrier in Brazil